 The goal of the public outreach process under the National Environmental Policy Act (NEPA) is to gather input from the local community, tribes, and government leadership to help inform the decisions regarding the impacts and mitigation associated with potential alternatives.
 The public and agency involvement process is open to ensure that interested parties have an opportunity to be involved in project planning.
-Stakeholders have had, and will continue to have, opportunities to review and comment on the EIS analysis and results at major milestones during the course of the study.
+Stakeholders have had, and will continue to have, opportunities to review and comment on the EIS analysis and results at major milestones throughout the study.

 The public involvement process under NEPA is not a voting process.
-The information provided through comments during the NEPA process benefits the decision-makers by providing them with relevant information about how the proposed alternative actions are expected to affect the human environment, what kind of alternatives or mitigation measures might be appropriate, what resources are important to the stakeholders, and other information.
-The intent of NEPA, including public comments, is to increase the quantity and quality of information available to decision-makers about the consequences of the proposed action.
+The information provided through comments during the NEPA process benefits the decision-makers by providing them with relevant information about how the proposed alternatives are expected to affect the human environment, what kind of alternatives or mitigation measures might be appropriate, what resources are important to the stakeholders, and other information.
+The intent of NEPA, including public comments, is to increase the quantity and quality of information available to decision-makers about the consequences of the proposed actions.

-The public involvement plan for the I-15: Farmington to Salt Lake City Project is available as Appendix A of the I-15 Farmington to Salt Lake City EIS Coordination Plan.
+The public involvement plan for the I-15: Farmington to Salt Lake City Project is available as Appendix A of the I-15 Farmington to Salt Lake City EIS Coordination Plan (https://i15eis.udot.utah.gov/wp-content/uploads/2022/07/I-15-600-N-EIS-Coordination-Plan-for-website-1.pdf).